The Sunday Supper Your Whole Family Will Love!

 You’ll also need a meat mallet to tenderize the beef.
 A rolling pin will work in a pinch!

 - Make the filling.
-While the oven is preheating, mix all the ingredients for the filling together in a bowl.
-Set aside until ready to assemble.
+Preheat the oven, then mix all the ingredients for the filling in a bowl.
+Set aside.

 - Prepare the beef.
-Place the beef on a cutting board layered with a piece of plastic wrap.
-Use the toothed side of a meat mallet, known as the tenderizer, to firmly pound out the beef until about ¼-inch in thickness across the entirety.
+Place the beef on a cutting board with plastic wrap on top.
+Use the toothed side of a meat mallet to firmly pound out the beef until ~¼-inch thick.
 Be sure to start in the center and work your way outward.
-Repeat with the other pieces of beef.
+Repeat until finished.

 - Assemble the braciole.
-Lay a slice of prosciutto on each pounded out piece of beef, then divide the filling evenly between them.
+Lay a slice of prosciutto on top, then divide the filling evenly.
 Spread into an even layer, leaving a 1” border around the edges.
-Roll each piece tightly so that the filling is completely enclosed, then secure either with butcher’s twine or a toothpick to seal.
-Season the outside of each braciole lightly with Kosher salt and black pepper.
+Roll each piece tightly so that the filling is enclosed, then secure with butcher’s twine or a toothpick.
+Season the outside lightly with Kosher salt and pepper.

 - Brown the braciole.
-Heat a large skillet with deep sides or a pot over medium–high heat with a few tablespoons of neutral oil.
-Once hot and shimmering, brown all the sides of the rolled beef for about 8-10 minutes total.
-Transfer to a plate to rest while you make the sauce.
+Heat a large skillet with a few tablespoons of oil.
+Once shimmering, brown all the sides of the rolled beef.
+Transfer to a plate to rest.

 - Make the sauce.
-Sauté chopped garlic in a skillet.
+Sauté garlic in a skillet.
 Deglaze the pan with white wine or chicken stock, scraping any browned bits from the bottom.
-Cook for another couple of minutes before adding the remaining cup of chicken stock, tomatoes, and herbs.
+Cook for a few minutes before adding remaining chicken stock, tomatoes, and herbs.

 - Braise until tender.
-Add the browned beef and any drippings to the pan with the sauce.
-Cover the top loosely with aluminum foil and cook in the oven for 1½ hours, until the meat is very tender.
-Baste the meat with sauce every 30 minutes, adding a bit of water or stock as needed if the liquid reduces too much.
+Add the browned beef and any drippings to the pan.
+Cover loosely with foil, then cook in the oven until very tender.
+Baste with sauce every 30 minutes, adding a bit of water as needed if the liquid reduces too much.

 - Slice, then serve.
-Serve beef braciole whole with a spoonful of sauce or transfer each roll to a cutting board, thinly slice into rounds, then serve with toasted pine nuts and fresh basil or parsley.
+Serve with a spoonful of sauce or transfer each roll to a cutting board, thinly slice into rounds, and serve with toasted pine nuts and fresh basil.

 Expert Tips